espressomd/espresso/doc/sphinx/contributing.rst

 start major coding projects.
 It might be that someone else is already working on the problem or has a solution at hand.

-You find more detailed information on our developement processes in the :ref:`Developers guide`.
+You find more detailed information on our development processes in the :ref:`Developers guide`.

 .. _github: https://github.com/espressomd/espresso/blob/python/CONTRIBUTING.md